 Universal source control is recommended to prevent asymptomatic transmission between staff, visitors, and patients.
 Continued community transmission has increased the number of individuals potentially exposed to and infectious with SARS-CoV-2.
 Symptom screening will not identify individuals who are infected but otherwise asymptomatic or pre-symptomatic.
 Additional interventions are needed to limit the unrecognized introduction of SARS-CoV-2 into dental practices including universal source control.

 As part of source control efforts, dental healthcare professionals should wear a facemask or face covering at all times when they are in the dental setting.
 Masks or respirators are preferred, but non-medical face coverings can be used for non-patient care activities.
 Extended use and reuse of masks and respirators should be based on principles set forth in prior CDC PPE optimization guidance.

 For more information, see the CDC Interim Infection Prevention and Control Guidance for Dental Settings During the COVID-19 Response.

-Professional judgement should be exercised with regard to the use of disposable foot covers or head covers.
+Professional judgment should be exercised with regard to the use of disposable foot covers or head covers.
 See ADA for more information on guidance in regard to clothing.

 For more information on N95 fit testing click here.